 Gunships from both Britain and the United States appeared and the Fenian dispersed.
 They had to beg their way home from the Campobello Fizzle.

-Two months later, more than a thousand Fenians crossed into Canada over the Niagara River at Buffalo in June.
+Two months later, more than a thousand Fenians crossed into Canada over the Niagara River at Buffalo.
 Several hundred Fenians deserted overnight, but the 600-700 remaining men engaged the Canadian militia.
-Some were killed and wounded before the Irish were cut off from their supplies and reinforcements.
+The Canadians killed some and wounded some, then cut them off from their supplies and reinforcements.
 They retreated to Buffalo, where they were arrested.

 Another simultaneous action was planned to the east – from St. Albans.
 About 1,200 Fenians arrived in St. Albans by train.
 They camped on the green or slept in barns; then they marched north to Franklin, Vt., though some of their guns had been seized and ammunition had not been delivered.
 The next day they invaded Canada, setting up camp about 400 yards north of the border.
 The hungry Fenians raided some stores for food, fired a few shots and took the flag from the British custom house.

-After they ate their plunder they got discouraged and marched home.
+After they ate their plunder they got discouraged and marched back.
 Gen. George Meade met them with U.S. troops at St. Albans and sent them home by train.
-The U.S. troops camped on the park green for two weeks, and the people of St. Albans enjoyed the Third Artillery band’s daily concerts.
+The U.S. troops camped on the park green for two weeks.
+The people of St. Albans enjoyed a side benefit — the Third Artillery band’s daily concerts.

 The U.S. government’s role in the raids is still debated.
 President Andrew Johnson was believed to secretly support the Fenians because the British had supported the Confederacy during the Civil War.
-But after the British government paid $15 million in reparations, Johnson agreed to support the neutrality laws.
+But then the British government paid $15 million in reparations.
+Johnson agreed to support the neutrality laws.